 “Would you like to see one?
 Tonight?
 At the cinema?”

 She seemed to be considering my offer, because she smiled quietly to herself.
-Then said yes.
+Then she said yes.

-“Then that’s sorted, I suppose.
+“Then that’s settled, I suppose.
 Shall I pick you up?”
 I offered.

 “I don’t know where you live.”